Long Term Care

 We try to ignore it, but the sad fact is, we age.
 Our bodies betray us.
 We become frail.

-Yet a startlingly large number of people do not have Long Term Care insurance.
+Despite knowing this, startlingly high number of people do not have Long Term Care insurance.
 That’s called “Denial.”

 The shock comes in your 60’s or 70’s, when you realize the time for Long Term Care is rapidly approaching, and you discover how expensive it’s become.